Iceberg Rust

 Bump version in project

-Bump all components' version in the project to the new iceberg version.
-Please note that this version is the exact version of the release, not the release candidate version.
+Bump all components' version in the project to the new Iceberg Rust version.
+This version is the final version, not the release candidate version.

 Update docs